-Health authorities in Athens are “sounding the alarm regarding a recent rise in coronavirus cases, despite the fact that a large number of residents are away on holiday”.
-According to Nikos Thomaidis, Professor of Analytical Chemistry at the University of Athens, a “high viral load has stabilized in Athens, despite a significant seasonal reduction in population”.
+Health authorities in Athens are “sounding the alarm regarding a recent rise in coronavirus cases, despite the fact that a large number of local residents are away on summer holiday”.
+According to Nikolaos S. Thomaidis, University of Athens Professor of Analytical Chemistry, a “high viral load has stabilized in Athens, despite a significant seasonal reduction in population”.

 Experts foresee a further increase in covid cases, as vacationers return to Athens later in August.
 An increase in covid infections is not only happening in Athens, but also nationwide.
 It’s becoming a “cause for increasing concern”.

 “Coronavirus deaths on Friday, August 20, reached 30 for the first time since June 8, and the coverage rate of ICU beds available hit 67 percent”.
-Health authorities confirmed a total of 768 new cases in Athens.
-Experts warn of a 4th Covid-19 wave in Greece in August.
+Health authorities confirmed 768 new cases in Athens.
+Experts warn of a 4th Covid-19 wave in Greece in August 2021.
 The Delta variant is fueling the rise in numbers.

 Recently, Greece implemented a compulsory Covid-19 vaccination measure for most workers.
 There have been large-scale protests in Athens against Covid-19 immunizations, and a significant portion of the Greek population refuses vaccination.
 The government is “reviewing exemption applications for people who claim they are unable to be vaccinated for health reasons”.